 The curriculum deals with safeguarding in two ways.
-Firstly, it provides opportunities for exploration and discussion of key issues through Personal, Social and Health Education (PSHE) or Circle Time.
-Topics include such themes as Drugs, Sex and Relationships and Stranger Danger.
+Firstly, it provides opportunities for exploration and discussion of key issues through RHE (Relationships and Health Education).
+Topics include such themes as Healthy Bodies, Healthy Minds, Coping with Change and Healthy Relationships.
 Secondly, the curriculum is designed so that safety issues within the subject are discussed and safe practices taught, such as using equipment properly in PE and Design and Technology and Internet safety in Computing.